RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Subscription Guidance/subscription-offers/ios-subscription-offers.md

     "3-0": "⚠️ **Not recommended**\n[In-App Purchase Promo Codes](https://help.apple.com/app-store-connect/#/dev50869de4a)",
     "3-1": "New and Existing Users",
     "3-2": "Not Required",
     "3-3": "Treated as a regular purchase, revenue will not be accurate in [Charts](doc:charts) and [Integrations](doc:webhooks) due to Apple/StoreKit limitations.
-Codes don't auto-renew, aren't compatible with `presentCodeRedemptionSheet`, restricted to non-commercial use, and restricted to [1,000 codes every 6 months](https://help.apple.com/app-store-connect/#/dev50869de4a)."
+Codes don't auto-renew, aren't compatible with `presentCodeRedemptionSheet`, restricted to non-commercial use, and restricted to [1,000 codes every 6 months](https://help.apple.com/app-store-connect/#/dev50869de4a).", "h-4": "Auto-Renewal",
+    "0-4": "✅",
+    "1-4": "✅",
+    "2-4": "✅",
+    "3-4": "❌"
   },
-  "cols": 4,
+  "cols": 5,
   "rows": 4
 }
 [/block]